 2016 has seen its fair share in ransomware attacks.
 It is already the most attacked year in history and we are only in May!
 Dial a Nerd and our customers are not invincible to attacks and in the case of ransomware, prevention is better than cure.
 We have gathered some more types of ransomware that have done the rounds since April.
-You can read our recent blog post on ransomware here.

 In a ransomware attack, victims—upon seeing an e-mail addressed to them—will open it and may click on an attachment that appears legitimate, like an invoice or an electronic fax, but which contains the malicious ransomware code.
 Or the e-mail might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.